 07922 423331

-Joe Mawdsley is our Volunteer Development Officer, Joe has been employed with Brighter Living Partnership since February 2021.
-Joe is currently overseeing the community support projects we have, this includes shopping and befriending projects which were originally set up as a result of the COVID pandemic but have adapted and evolved over time.
-Joe’s role is integral to ensure that clients orders are received and communicated to volunteers who will go and do the shopping and by matching clients with appropriate volunteers.
-Joe is also responsible for the recruitment and retention of volunteers and works with Matty to develop appropriate policies to support volunteering across Brighter Living Partnership.
+Gail Badley is our Volunteer Development Officer and currently oversees the community support projects we have, this includes shopping and befriending projects which were originally set up as a result of the COVID pandemic but have adapted and evolved over time.
+Gail’s role is integral to ensure that clients orders are received and communicated to volunteers who will go and do the shopping and by matching clients with appropriate volunteers.
+Gail is also responsible for the recruitment and retention of volunteers and works with Brighter Living Partnership to develop appropriate policies to support volunteering across Brighter Living Partnership.